AmandineFlachs/finexial/README.md

 # Finexial [![Open In AI Workbench](https://img.shields.io/badge/Open_In-AI_Workbench-76B900)](https://github.com/AmandineFlachs/finexial.git)
-### Finexial is an AI-powered tool designed to understand financial reports, discuss reports' outcome and explain any financial jargon.
+### Finexial is an AI-powered tool designed to to help non-financial employees make the most of their financial data and feel more confident working with large financial reports.

 ## Project summary